yorkie-team/yorkie/design/garbage-collection.md

 Garbage collection checks that deleted nodes are no longer referenced remotely and purges them completely.

 Server records the version vector of the last change pulled by the client whenever the client requests PushPull.
-And Server returns the vin version vector, `minVersionVector` of all clients in response PushPull to the client. `minVersionVector` is used to check whether deleted nodes are no longer to be referenced remotely or not.
+And Server returns the min version vector, `minVersionVector` of all clients in response PushPull to the client. `minVersionVector` is used to check whether deleted nodes are no longer to be referenced remotely or not.

 ### What is `minVersionVector`
 Min version vector is the vector which consists of minimum value of every version vector stored in version vector table in database.